SolaceDev/solace-dev-codelabs/markdown/kafka-connectors/kafka-connectors.md

 8
 9
 ```
     - Notice the messages are somewhat out-of-order.
 This is because Kafka only has ordering at the partition level.
-In this case, two partitions.
+In this case, within each of the two partitions message order is maintained; but not across the whole Kafka topic.

 1. Now that the consumer is caught up, publish more messages and observe they are received by the consumer.
 ```